-3.4.3 Wyse 5010 Thin Client with ThinOS
+3.4.2 Wyse 5010 PCoIP Thin Client with ThinOS

-Designed for knowledge workers and power users, the Wyse 5010 is a high-performance thin client based on Wyse ThinOS, the virus-resistant firmware base designed for optimal thin client security, performance, and ease-of-use.
-Highly secure, compact and powerful, it combines a dual-core AMD 1.4 GHz CPU with a revolutionary unified graphics engine for an outstanding user experience.
-It addresses the performance challenges of processing-intensive applications like computer-aided design, multimedia, HD video and 3D modeling.
-Scalable on-premise or cloud-based management provides simple deployment, patching, and updates.
+Designed for knowledge workers and power users, the Wyse 5010 thin client with ThinOS and PCoIP is a high-performance thin client based on Dell Wyse ThinOS, the virus-resistant firmware base designed for optimal thin client security, performance, and ease-of-use.
+Highly secure, compact and powerful, the Wyse 5010 combines Dell Wyse ThinOS with a dual-core AMD processor and a revolutionary unified graphics engine for an outstanding user experience.
+The Wyse 5010 (ThinOS) addresses the performance challenges of processing-intensive applications like computer-aided design, multimedia, HD video and 3D modeling.
+Scalable enterprise-wide on-premise or cloud-based management provides simple deployment, patching and updates.
 Take a unit from box to productivity in minutes with auto configuration.
-Delivering outstanding processing speed and power, security and display performance, the Wyse 5010 offers a unique combination of performance, efficiency, and affordability.
+Delivering outstanding processing speed and power, security and display performance, the Wyse 5010 (ThinOS) offers a unique combination of performance, efficiency, and affordability.
+The Wyse 5010 (ThinOS) is Citrix HDX, Microsoft® RemoteFX, and VMware® Horizon View certified.
+It also supports legacy peripherals via an optional USB adapter.
 For more information, please visit: Link